 With this in mind, my magic for the house had the starting point in my own gelatin silver prints.
 A very alchemical process.
 Hotter than hell.
-I know exactly what chemicals went into creating the sigils, choosing carefully too a particular type of baryta, the silver paper.
-I used my calligraphy skills.
-I went swinging with my best Chinese brush.
+I know exactly what chemicals must go into creating the sigils, choosing carefully too a particular type of baryta, the silver paper.
+I use my calligraphy skills.
+I go swinging with my best Chinese brush.
 In gold.
 And blood red ink that has copper in it.
 Magic as fuck.

-I’ve shared some of this magic in the social media, as there are magic people out there who recognize the premise for their magic, who understand what it takes, who get it that all magical acts stem from sitting back and relaxing, the sole task being one of paying attention.
+I’ve shared some of this magic on Instagram, as there are magic people out there who recognize the premise for their magic, who understand what it takes, who get it that all magical acts stem from sitting back and relaxing, the sole task being one of paying attention.
 It’s not effort.
 It’s not long and flashy invocations that can take up to two hours to perform in grand hyperbolic and amplified voice à la the Orphic Hymns, Marsillio Ficino, or Aleister Crowley.
 A Zen master’s magic would start with this instruction: ‘Shut the fuck up.
 Just pay attention to what arises.
 Recognize that, and act in accordance.’
 Hmm.
-Here comes the bonsai garden first, in the inner yard behind the natural flora surrounding the house.
+Here comes the bonsai garden first, in the back yard behind the natural flora surrounding the house.

 Take this flow of synchronicity, for instance, something I didn’t share until today: The house is located on Broom Street.
 Number 4.
 Magically speaking, we’re here with the idea of the Emperor riding on the witch’s most trusted vehicle for transportation.
 Did I plan that?
 Of course I didn’t, but because you’re magic and you pay attention to magic, you recognize magic when it stares you in the face.